This document is a step-by-step guide for setting up the Kaseya On-Premises integration within BrightGauge.

 Step 1 - Log in to your BrightGauge Account

-Or, click on "Data" menu on the the top righthand corner of the screen, and select "Datasources" from the drop down menu:
+Click on the Data menu at the top righthand corner of the screen, and select Datasources.

 Whether a new or existing account, you'll come to datasource settings screen below.
 Leave this page open as it will be used in Step 4.
 You can now proceed onto the next steps.

 Step 2 - Download and Install BrightGauge Agent

-Step 3 - Create a SQL user within Kaseya database
+Step 3 - Create a SQL user within Kaseya Database

 Once the agent is up and running, you’ll now need to create a SQL user within the Kaseya database.
 Kaseya runs off of MS-SQL, so here’s a guide on how to do that.
 Make sure to enable the user to log into the Kaseya database.
-The default database name should be ksubscribers.
+The default database name should be subscribers.
 You’ll also need to put this database name for the following step.

 Step 4 - Configure the Datasource Settings>

-Refer to the screenshot below and match the corresponding numbered fields:
+Refer to the screenshot above and match the corresponding numbered fields:

-4. Internal IP Address for the Database or Machine Name (if using multiple SQL instances, use the IP or machine name followed by a back slash and then the instance name: 192.168.1.100\instance or SQLServer\instance)
+- Database Internal IP/Hostname: Internal IP address or hostname for the database server (if using multiple SQL instances, use the IP or machine name followed by a backslash and then the instance name: 192.168.1.100\instance or SQLServer\instance).

-6. This field is for advanced SQL setups not using the default SQL port (1433).
+- Database Internal Port: This field is for advanced SQL setups not using the default SQL port (1433).
 Enter the non-default port in this field.
 Leave BLANK if using the default SQL port (1433).

 Step 5 - Test Connection

-Please note, a common issue we have seen clients experience is with the "AutoFill" feature in web browsers inputting the wrong the credentials for the database user field.
+Please note, a common issue we have seen clients experience is with the "AutoFill" feature in web browsers inputting the wrong credentials for the database user field.
 When a test connection is successful, the page is refreshed and the autofill takes effect automatically without the user realizing.
 The user then selects save, accidentally saving the autofilled credentials which are incorrect.
-A way to prevent this issue is to open a private browsing window (or incognito window) to fill out the datasource configuration page, or simply retyping the credentials after the test connection and clicking "Save".
+A way to prevent this issue is to open a private browsing window (or incognito window) to fill out the datasource configuration page, or simply retyping the credentials after the test connection and clicking Save.